vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 needed): October 17, 2024

-NOTE ADDED 2025-05-26: I have been keeping the document up-to-date, making changes whenever I add aa new exercise to my regular routine, and updating any information included here when it changes for the linked exercise.
+NOTE ADDED 2025-05-26: I have been keeping the document up-to-date, making changes whenever I add a new exercise to my regular routine, and updating any information included here when it changes for the linked exercise.
 So, even though the last pass of full document review may be far in the past, the document should be assumed to be close to